Waffleer/Tournament-Discord-Bot/README.md

 	- get server logs

-	- add ".replace(")","#")" to every variable that comes into the api, its a replacement for # which cant be sent via url

 	- add rules for team names and shit, no parenthesis, one word (no spaces), no ' or "

 	- add public and discord to documentation